Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Group dashboardsBoard & LP pack

-1one portal, one renewal, one source of truth for the group
+1 one portal, one renewal, one source of truth for the group

 Operating partner

-"Is the cross-sell thesis working across brands?"
+"Is the cross-sell working across the brands?"

 Group CFO